Dobama Emerging Actors Program

 - Laban technique for the Actor

 - 4 part Vocal Technique

 - Building a Character

 HOW TO APPLY

-- There will be a short interview and time of conversation after the audition where we’ll get to know you better and you’ll have an opportunity to ask questions about the program.
+- There may be a short interview and time of conversation via phone or in person where we’ll get to know you better and you’ll have an opportunity to ask questions about the program.